sladericewatkins/onecms7/README.md

 ### The [``staging``](https://github.com/sladewatkins/website/tree/staging) branch
 The [``staging``](https://github.com/sladewatkins/website/tree/staging) branch is special - that's where all commits set to roll out to the latest OneCMS release and production website ("master" branch) need to sit and be tested by Slade's Continous Integration (CI) system + a few of his physical systems.
 This is to ensure no issues are found and things keep going smoothly.

+For documentation regarding how dependencies are upgraded within OneCMS/this repository, see [the documentation](https://www.sladewatkins.com/docs/website/updating-onecms-dependencies/)

 ## Find an issue?
 If you find an issue, you might be able to patch it up yourself!
 Check out [the guide](https://www.sladewatkins.com/docs/website/) to see how you can help.
 When you've put together your changes, submit them as a [pull request](https://github.com/sladewatkins/website/pulls) directed to the [``staging``](https://github.com/sladewatkins/website/tree/staging) branch!
 I'll take a look at it and might merge it in.
 (Note: all PRs sent to the ``master`` branch won't be considered.
 Commits must target ``staging``, see [the documentation here](https://www.sladewatkins.com/docs/website/how-staging-works/) for more details.)